You are here

 In terms of colors and materials the original Rex acted as source of inspiration: the color concept consists mainly of black, white and a spectrum of vivid red hues.
 High-gloss finishes, neon contours, rounded light fittings and illuminated, ornate lettering are taking visitors back to the times when the original establishment was set up.

 Inspiration was also derived from the movies of the Cinema Noir era of the 1950s.
 The main structure in the foyer is surrounded by a unique carpet design which displays characteristic color inlays – an hommage to the classic cinema spotlights.
 The walls are highlighting subjects from well known movie scenes, shadow figures of famous movie stars are setting visitors off in the right mood for a visit to the cinema.
-Textile designer Claudia Caviezel recreated these famous movie scenes, document them anew and enhanced them graphically.
+Textile designer Claudia Caviezel recreated these famous movie scenes, documented them anew and enhanced them graphically.
 The seemless transition between the floor and the wall causes a harmonious overall composition.